 Keep personal and business finances separate with our best business bank accounts

-As a first step, you should open a business bank account for all your business spending and expenses.
+As a first step, you can open a business bank account for all your business spending and expenses.
 Doing so makes it easier to differentiate between your business spending and your personal spending.

 You could even consider opening multiple business bank accounts and using them for different purposes.
 You might have one for future tax payments, for instance, another for collecting income, and another for dealing in different currencies.